 The sleeping bag liner protects your bag from body oils and sweat.
-It is easy to clean a sleeping bag liner than a sleeping bag itself.
+It is easier to clean a sleeping bag liner than a sleeping bag itself.

-I have written this other article on Sleeping Bag Liner about what it is and why you need one.
+I have written another article on Sleeping Bag Liner about what it is and why you need one.
 Check out that as well.
 It would be helpful.